16 states that want to electrify USPS fleet file lawsuits

 “Louis DeJoy’s gas-guzzling fleet guarantees decades of pollution with every postcard and package,” said Scott Hochberg, an attorney with the Center for Biological Diversity, referring to the postmaster general.

-One lawsuit was filed by the Center for Biological Diversity, Earthjustice, CleanAirNow KC and Sierra Club in San Francisco.
-Attorneys general from 16 states and the District of Columbia filed another suit in the same venue.
+Attorneys general from 16 states — 14 of which have Democratic governors — sued in San Francisco.
+A separate lawsuit by the Center for Biological Diversity, Earthjustice, CleanAirNow KC and Sierra Club was filed in the same venue.
 Another was filed by the Natural Resources Defense Council and United Auto Workers in New York.

 California Attorney General Rob Bonta said it’s key to stop the process before it’s too late.